 An alumnus of the University of Buffalo's School of Management and the Harvard School of Business Advanced Management Program, he holds honorary doctorates from the University at Buffalo, Canisius College, Johnson and Wales University and Niagara University

-Charlie Jacobs is in his 16th season in Boston and his fourth as Chief Executive Officer of Delaware North's Boston holdings, a position to which he was named on January 6, 2015.
-Jacobs also serves the Bruins as Alternate Governor on the NHL's Board of Governors, a position he has held since 2000.
+Charlie Jacobs serves as Chief Executive Officer of Delaware North's Boston holdings.
+Jacobs, who is in his 18th season in Boston, also serves the Bruins as Alternate Governor on the NHL's Board of Governors, a position he has held since 2000.